Several factors drive the cost and price ranges of managed IT services for small and mid-sized businesses.

 IT Services Cost Factor #9 – Where are you in the technology lifecycle?

 Every piece of technology in your organization will expire at some point.
 This fact of life is a natural and predictable part of The Technology Lifecycle.
 The trick is to stay ahead of its fail date.

-Some providers will agree to manage your environment “as is.”
+Some IT service providers will agree to manage your environment “as is.”
 But they may charge you extra if your environment is nearing its end.
 Aging, distressed IT systems need extra attention and frequent intervention.

 Certain pieces may be at risk of completely failing.
 This possibility is expensive to handle and almost impossible to predict.
 And rarely does the outcome leave either party feeling like they’re in a win/win partnership.